mumbleskates/bilrost/README.md

 TODO: fill out this outline for a better introduction

-* features of bilrost
+* the overall concepts
+    * tagged fields
+    * forwards and backwards compatibility as message types are extended
+    * distinguished encoding
+    * some semantics depend upon the types themselves, like defaults and maybe ordering
 * the philosophy
     * data has meaning based on where you find it
     * encodings with explicit schemas can be easier to guess the meaning of if you don't already know, but most of the time this is wasted bytes
     * therefore it is often very sensible to encode data in a way that is legible to you, with implicit schemas and room for extending
     * as an encoding, bilrost works to make invalid states unrepresentable when practical where it doesn't greatly increase complexity
     * bilrost is designed to aid, but not require, distinguished encoding
-    * the overall concepts
-        * tagged fields
-        * forwards and backwards compatibility as message types are extended
-        * distinguished encoding
-        * some semantics depend upon the types themselves, like defaults and maybe ordering
-    * of the library itself and its usability
+* using the library
     * how to derive
         * field annotations
     * types that work with `bilrost`
     * encoders
     * custom encoders
-    * of the (current lack of) ecosystem
+* the (current lack of) ecosystem compared to protobuf
     * no reflection yet
     * no DSL for specifying schemas yet
     * no support across other languages yet
-    * specification of the encoding
+* encoding specification
     * messages as strings of bytes that encode zero or more fields
     * varint encoding
     * fixed-width encodings must be little-endian
     * field keys and wire types
     * complex types
         * unpacked encodings for vecs and sets
         * packed encodings for vecs and sets
         * map encodings
     * disallowed decoding constraints
+        * unexpectedly repeated fields must err
         * out-of-domain values must err
         * text strings with invalid utf-8 must err
-            * sets with duplicated values must err
+        * sets with duplicated items must err
-            * maps with duplicated values must err
+        * maps with duplicated keys must err
+    * additional decoding constraints for distinguished
+        * fields must implement `Eq`
+        * fields must never be present in the decoded data when they have the default value
+        * unknown fields must err
+        * maps' keys and sets' items must be ordered

 * All varints (including tag fields and lengths) use [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration),